wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/3-exercise-single-sign-on.md

 Next, configure the app's authentication settings.
 Select **Manage > Authentication** from the left-hand navigation.

-In the **Implicit grant and hybrid flows** section, select both of the following options, and then select **Save** at the top of the screen:
+In the **Implicit grant and hybrid flows** section, select both of the following options, and then select **Save** at the bottom of the screen:

 ![Screenshot of the app's authentication settings](../media/03-azure-ad-app-registration-04.png)